tshepang/seaplane/doc/GETTING_STARTED.md

 ### Initialize our Environment

-This step is somewhat optional, as you'll be prompted to do it later if you forget, but since we're still learning let's go ahead and tackle it now.
+This step is somewhat optional as the Seaplane tool will try to auto-initialize for you when possible.
+However, since we're still learning let's go ahead and do it manually since it will show a few key areas we can configure.

 Here we will create all the necessary files and directories used by the Seaplane CLI.
 These directories are platform specific and only located within